-Contemporaneously with the Respondent being notified of a complaint or Formal Complaint, the Title IX Coordinator or Director of Legal Affairs will notify the Respondent of the availability of Supportive Measures for the Respondent, and the University will offer and make available Supportive Measures to the Respondent in the same manner in which it offers and makes them available to the Complainant.
+Contemporaneously with the Respondent being notified of a complaint or Formal Complaint, the Title IX Coordinator will notify the Respondent of the availability of Supportive Measures for the Respondent, and the University will offer and make available Supportive Measures to the Respondent in the same manner in which it offers and makes them available to the Complainant.
 The University will also offer and make available Supportive Measures to the Respondent prior to the Respondent being notified of a complaint or Formal Complaint, if the Respondent requests such measures.